 Sir John A. Macdonald Building, Federal heritage building at Wellington Street, Ottawa, Canada

-The Sir John A. Macdonald Building is a Beaux-Arts structure of limestone and granite in Ottawa with three street frontages and its main entrance facing Parliament's West Block.
-The building houses conference rooms and meeting spaces used for House of Commons business and ceremonial activities.
+The Sir John A. Macdonald Building is a Beaux-Arts limestone and granite structure on Wellington Street in Ottawa, with three street frontages and its main entrance facing Parliament's West Block.
+It houses conference rooms and meeting spaces used for House of Commons business and official ceremonies.

 The community of curious travelers